exercism/r/concepts/functional-programming/about.md

 ```

 In the above case, we convert a length-100 vector to a length-1 integer.
-We will see in a future Concept on matrices and arrays that the concept of dimension-reduction is more general.
+We will see in a future Concept on [matrices and arrays][concept-matrices-arrays] that the concept of dimension-reduction is more general.

 The `sum()` function is built in (as are many other statistical functions).
 However, we need a way to apply arbitrary dimension-reducing functions across a data structure, using some higher-order function equivalent to `map()`.